 This video shows the functional features of the current experimental prototype, used in two pilot experiments with Typically Developed children (TD) and with children diagnosed with Autism Spectrum Disorders (ASD) and Communication Disorders (CD).

 The following video shows selected clips from a pilot experiment run on 3 children (age 36,42 and 50 months), diagnosed with high-functioning ASD.
 The experiment was run in May-June 2021.
-Preliminary results are available in the project deliverable 2.1 "Experimental phase, stage one".
+Preliminary results are available in the project deliverable 2.1 "Experimental phase, stage one" and deliverable 2.2 "Experimental phase, stage two".

 Previous experimental sessions (year 2020)